How to Transfer a Domain Name: A Step-by-Step Guide

 Step 6: Approve the Transfer

-Step 7: Wait for the Transfer to Complete
+Step 7: Verify the Transfer

 Tips for a Smooth Domain Transfer